Willkommen auf unserer Seite.

 The next instalment of the World Matchplay is almost upon us as 32 of the world’s top players get ready to battle it out for the Phil Taylor Trophy.
 The 2024 World Matchplay takes place from July 13-21 at the Winter Gardens, in Blackpool and will be broadcast live on Sky Sports in the UK and Ireland.

 The newly crowned Premier League champion Luke Littler is amongst the debutants in the World Matchplay in 2024.
 Check out our ‘World Matchplay Best Debuts’ blog to see our list of the top 10 debuts in the tournament’s history.
 Shop our ‘World Matchplay’ collection and support your favourite stars competing in Blackpool with their signature darts and accessories.
+Check out our full range of dartboards, darts shirts, dart flights and darts cases to complete your darts setup.

 Get in touch with us and let us know your predictions for this year’s World Matchplay.
 You can tweet us your predicted winner on X (Twitter) or leave a comment on our Facebook page.